TechnoPhasePRO/phonebook-api/README.md

 ## Features

-- User authentication and registration
+- User registration and login process
 - CRUD operations for user's contacts
 - Search contacts by name or phone number
 - Mark phone numbers as spam

-## Technologies Used

-- Node.js
-- Express.js
-- Sequelize ORM
-- SQLite

 ## Getting Started